usaid-cs/yesterday-i-learned/random.md

 1. [Agile is a philosophy; Scrum is an approach.][stackoverflow 11]
 1. Outhouses have pits underneath...
 1. People [used][royalorderofrogues] (or [*use*][wikipedia 32]...) corncob to wipe their butt cracks in outhouses.
-1. How to stop being the guy that rarely says anything: "[talk louder and don't mumble][reddit 12], it makes what you say seem more important and keeps you in the conversation more."
 1. > Most people hang themselves in a sitting position, using a belt and a doorknob.
 Doesn't matter if your feet touch the ground, as long as your buttocks dont.
 That way you slowly pass out before you die.
 No panic, hence no urge to resist.
 1. [Sleep deprivation can increase the risk of developing false memories][reddit 13]
 1. *Helvetica* was the Latin name for Switzerland (technically *Confoederatio Helvetica*)